swiftlang/swift-evolution/proposals/NNNN-advanced-observation-tracking.md

 ## ABI compatibility

-The only note per ABI impact is the `ObservationTracking.Options`; the internal strucural type of the backing value is subject to change and must be maintained as `SetAlgebra` insted of `OptionSet`.
+The only note per ABI impact is the `ObservationTracking.Options`; the internal structural type of the backing value is subject to change and must be maintained as `SetAlgebra` instead of `OptionSet`.

 ## Implications on adoption

-The primary implications of adoption of this is reduction in code when it comes to the usages of existing systems.
+The primary implications of adoption of this is reduction in code when it comes to the usages of existing systems; initial experimentation has shown that projects can use these tools to safely migrate from pre-concurrency frameworks that required synchronous callback behaviors around values over time to a concurrency safe environment improving both safety and reducing a considerable amount of boiler plate.

 ## Future directions

-None at this time.
+The `ObservationTracking.Options` type reflects the interactions of properties for their mutation characteristics by the language.
+If at such time there are additional modifications to that system it should be strongly considered as part of the expected interactions from Observation and should be added as a new option.
+For example if a new `modified` property observer were to be added and the `@Observable` macro adopts that then the options should be considered if an addition is needed.

 ## Alternatives considered

-The `withContinuousObservation` could have a default parameter of `.willSet` to mimic the quasi default behavior of `withObservationTracking` - in that the existing non-options version of that function acts in the same manner as the new version passing `.willSet` and no other options (excluding the closure signature being different).
-Since the closure makes that signature only a near miss this default beahvior was dismissed and the users of the `withContiuousObservation` API then should pass the explicit options as needed.
+The `withContinuousObservationTracking` could have a default parameter of `.willSet` to mimic the quasi default behavior of `withObservationTracking` - in that the existing non-options version of that function acts in the same manner as the new version passing `.willSet` and no other options (excluding the closure signature being different).
+Since the closure makes that signature only a near miss this default behavior was dismissed and the users of the `withContiuousObservation` API then should pass the explicit options as needed.

+It was initially considered to promote the existing SPI to API and call it a day, this was dismissed since it is missing the flexibility of being able to extend via the options parameter (for example to the `deinit`).
+Also doing so poses potential confusion around the suggested paths of progressive disclosure around transactions, willSet and didSet semantics.
+Since specifying an option is definitely a more specific design requirement that is a considerably more favored public exposition.

 ## Acknowledgments